Contribution Ceiling 2026

 What Does This Mean?

 PKV Alternative: With private insurance (PKV), contributions are income-independent.
-A comparison is especially worthwhile for high earners and young insured persons.
+A comparison is especially worthwhile for high earners and younger insured persons.

 Frequently Asked Questions